IRAs: What They Are

 - Roth IRAs are tax free if your account has been open at least five years and you're at least 59½ when you withdraw.
 That means you owe no tax at all on your earnings as they accumulate or when you withdraw.

 The only requirement for opening an IRA is having earned income - money you get for work you do.
-Your total annual contribution is limited to $6,000 in 2019, whether you put it all in one account or divide it between a traditional IRA and a Roth.
+Your total annual contribution is limited to $6,000 in 2021, whether you put it all in one account or divide it between a traditional IRA and a Roth.
 Any amount you earn qualifies, and you can contribute as much as you want, up to the annual cap.
 But you can't contribute more than you earn.
 For example, if you earn $1,800 in a year, that's how much you can put in.
 And whether you earn $6,000 or $350,000, the top limit is the same.
+If you're 50 or older, you can also contribute an additional catch-up contribution of $1,000 each year.

 WHICH IRA FOR YOU?